-Targeted therapies are sometimes used to treat bowel cancers that have spread to other parts of the body.
-They may be given on their own or with chemotherapy.
+Targeted therapies are sometimes used to treat bowel cancers that have spread to other parts of the body (secondary bowel cancer).
+Immunotherapy drugs are only available as part of a clinical trial.

 - bevacizumab (Avastin®)

 These are all a type of targeted therapy called angiogenesis inhibitors.

 These block the chemical signals that cells use to make blood vessels grow.
 This makes it difficult for a tumour to develop the network of blood vessels it needs to get a blood supply.
 Without a good blood supply, the tumour does not get the oxygen and nutrients it needs.
 This may slow the tumour’s growth, or sometimes cause it to shrink.

 Bevacizumab, aflibercept and ramucirumab are given into a vein as an infusion (intravenously).
 Regorafenib is taken as tablets.

 Some targeted therapies can cause an allergic reaction.
 This may happen when the drug is being given or shortly after.